mlhartme/stool/DOCUMENTATION.md

 A *stage* is a Kubernetes workload, typically running a web application like a Tomcat servlet container (http://tomcat.apache.org) with a Java web application (https://en.wikipedia.org/wiki/Java_Servlet).

-Every stage has a configuration, which is a set of properties; use `sc config` to check/adjust these properties.
+Every stage has a configuration, which is a set of values you can get and set with `sc config`.

 Technically, a stage is a Helm release -- `sc create` installs a Helm chart, `sc delete` uninstalls it.
 It's also safe to `helm uninstall` instead of `sc delete`.

-A stage runs in a Kubernetes Cluster within a namespace, which is identified by a context.
+A stage runs on a Kubernetes cluster within a namespace, which is identified by a context.
 Every stage has a unique name in that context.
 A stage is referenced by *name*`@`*context* or just the *name* if it's in the current context.
 You define the stage name and context when you create the stage, neither can be changed later.